Klentiana practises in criminal law, human rights and international arbitration, with a focus on investment arbitration.

 Klentiana prosecutes and defends a wide range of regulatory offences.
 They include, predominantly, Health and Safety offences, offences under the Insolvency Act 1986 and Companies Act 2006.
 She also has particular expertise in relation to The Regulatory Reform (Fire Safety) Order 2005.

-- BIES v Kandel and Joshi (2017) Prosecuted two company directors for failing to keep adequate accounting records, pursuant to s 387 Companies’ Act 2006, re a college providing courses for overseas students who arrived in the UK on student visas.
+- BIES v K.K and R.J (2017) Prosecuted two company directors for failing to keep adequate accounting records, pursuant to s 387 Companies’ Act 2006, re a college providing courses for overseas students who arrived in the UK on student visas.

-- R (BIS) v Weal (2015) Prosecuted dishonest non-disclosure of assets following a bankruptcy order: the main asset was a £20m painting attributed to JWM Turner.
-Press Links: Telegraph
+- R (BIS) v Weal (2015) Prosecuted an individual for dishonest non-disclosure of his assets following a bankruptcy order.
+The main hidden asset was a painting attributed to was Joseph Mallord William Turner, which is valued by insurers at 20 million pounds.
+Read press story: Telegraph

 Inquiries & Appellate Work

-- Inquest into the Death of PA (2016) Instructed by the CQC as an interested party.
+- Inquest into the death of a care-home resident, PA (2016) instructed by the CQC as an interested party.

-- Clico Enquiry (2013-2015) Assisted Peter Carter QC, leading counsel to a public inquiry in Trinidad and Tobago into the collapse of two major insurance and financial services businesses which had to be ‘bailed-out’ by the Government.
-The inquiry also examined due diligence, good governance and the role of the national regulator in the running of major financial institutions.
+- Clico Inquiry (2013-2015): Assisted Peter Carter QC, leading Counsel to a public inquiry in Trinidad and Tobago into the collapse of two major insurance and financial services businesses, which caused the government to intervene and inject several million dollars.
+The Inquiry explored, amongst others, due diligence, good governance and the role of the national regulator in the running of major financial institutions.

 Publications, Lectures and Training